-In this episode, I met with Candice Evangeline of Evangeline Rose Swimwear to discuss her insights on e-commerce and the product manufacturing game.
+Candice Evangeline of Evangeline Rose Swimwear brings body-positive message to her swimwear brand followers.
+Catch this episode of the E-commerce Elite episode for her insights on e-commerce and the product manufacturing game.
 Candice got her start into swimwear because she saw an opening in the market for women who wear sizes between plus and regular.
 Familiar with the yearly struggle of finding the right swimsuit, she saw an opportunity.
 With a background in fashion arts and after working with marketing startups, Candice decided to go her own way and create a more size inclusive swimwear line.
 With a sense for what makes her product and brand stand out from the crowd, Candice has added the taken things to the next level by adding the feature of biodegradable fabric to her product line.

 In this episode we discuss: